Mercury-Language/mercury/samples/README.md

   stream.

 * [calculator.m](calculator.m) -- A simple four-function arithmetic calculator,
-  with a parser written using the Definite Clause Grammar notation.
+  with a parser written using Definite Clause Grammar (DCG) notation.

 * [calculator2.m](calculator2.m) -- A simple four-function arithmetic
   calculator, which uses the `mercury_term_parser` module in the standard